 Choisissez votre cadeau d'exception à partir des montants d'achat ci-dessous.

-Alberto Morillas is, at the dawn of his 70 years old, a contemporary dandy, the likes of which you rarely come across.
+Alberto Morillas is, at the dawn of his 70s years old, a contemporary dandy, the likes of which you rarely come across.
 Of Spanish origin, he taught himself the inner workings of perfumery in Geneva at Firmenich in the 1970s.
-Always loyal to this company that creates perfumes and aromas, he has created for his clients some of the most beautiful fragrances of the last forty years, such as Acqua Di Gio by Giorgio Armani, Pleasures by Estée Lauder, Flower by Kenzo and most recently Gucci Mémoire d'une Odeur.
+Always loyal to this perfume and aroma creation company, he has created for his clients some of the most beautiful fragrances of the last forty years, such as Acqua Di Gio by Giorgio Armani, Pleasures by Estée Lauder, Flower by Kenzo and most recently Gucci Mémoire d'une Odeur.

-At the same time, this father of three children created with his wife Claudine the family business Mizensir specializing in artisanal scented candles.
-One of them will now represent the spirit of our newspaper.
-Alberto Morillas took up the challenge of transcribing the identity and values of the Time in scent.
-This candle will be marketed from next week.
-The profits from the sales will be donated to Race for Water, an NGO working to protect the oceans.
+At the same time, this father of three, along with his wife Claudine, founded the family business Mizensir, specializing in artisanal scented candles.
+One of these will now represent the spirit of our newspaper.
+Alberto Morillas took on the challenge of transcribing the identity and values of the Time in scent.
+This candle will be marketed starting next week.
+Profits from sales will be donated to Race for Water, an NGO working to protect the oceans.

 If you had to sum up your childhood in two smells.

-In Seville, our town house had a patio closed by a gate.
+In Seville, our townhouse had a patio enclosed by a gate.
 I spent all my time there.
-Between the solar scent of orange blossom and the fresh smell of water from our well.
+Between the sunny scent of orange blossom and the fresh smell of our well water.
 This contrast is very present in my perfumes.

 You are proof that good taste is not linked to social belonging...

-When you have a sensitivity, whether you are poor or rich does not matter.
+When you have a sensitivity, whether you are poor or rich doesn't matter.
 My father was an epicurean.
-He knew how to recognize a beautiful blue or a beautiful brown.
+He knew a beautiful blue from a beautiful brown.
 He wore two-tone shoes and put cologne in his hair.
-One of his first jobs when he arrived in Switzerland was as a dishwasher at the Lausanne Palace, but he proudly specified that he took care of the silverware!
+One of his first jobs upon arriving in Switzerland was as a dishwasher at the Lausanne Palace, but he proudly pointed out that he took care of the silverware!
 He always saw the positive side of things.
 My mother wore Femme de Rochas, she wore gloves.
 I was an only child, in a suit and tie, rather solitary, raised by my elderly parents and my grandmother.
-Very loved and pampered.
-My father called me "my king".
+Much loved and pampered.
+My father called me "my king."

 What memories do you have of your first years in Geneva?

 I suffered at school.
 Just the smell today makes me sick.
 It was hard.
 Plus, I was the only foreign child in Onex.
-What saved me was that I became friends with the son of a rich family of builders who lived like in Hollywood in a flat American house, with poodles, Cadillacs, staff, a gigantic swimming pool with all sizes of swimsuits available and endless parties.
+What saved me was becoming friends with the son of a wealthy building family who lived like they were in Hollywood in a flat American house, with poodles, Cadillacs, staff, a gigantic swimming pool with every size of swimsuit available, and endless parties.

 Perfumery was not a vocation, however.